Mentor-Friends/FreeschemaFrontendDocs/010-MemoryTree.md

 ## Memory Tree

-Concept and connection needs to be everywhere for our system to work.
-For this we have created a memory store in each layer of the concept connection system.
-This memory store holds concepts and connections which can help us acccess and build data faster from its atomic components.
+For our system to function effectively, the presence of concepts and their connections is essential throughout.
+To support this, we’ve implemented a memory store at every layer of the concept-connection architecture.
+This store retains concepts and connections, enabling us to build and retrieve data more efficiently from its foundational elements.

-In each layer this memory tree is useful, more so in the user layer.
-In the user layer.
-There is are Balanced Binary Tree that hold concepts and connections for faster access.
-These concepts and connections can be preloaded via AI or can be manually fetched on each request.
-The manual fetch might cause the preload time to be greater than intended because on each request the required concepts and connections must be fetched.
+Each layer benefits from this memory structure, particularly the user layer.
+In this layer, we use Balanced Binary Trees to store concepts and connections for quicker access.
+These can be preloaded using AI or retrieved manually upon each request.
+Manual fetching, however, may increase the initial load time, as necessary data must be retrieved every time it's needed.

-There are 3 major memory trees right now.
+Currently, there are three key memory trees:

-1. Concept Tree - This holds all the concepts as values and id as its key.
-This helps us find the concept faster just with its concept id.
-This is our primary memory copy of concept.
+1. Concept Tree: Stores all concepts using their IDs as keys.
+This serves as the main in-memory reference for concepts, allowing quick lookups by ID.

-2. Connection Tree - This holds all the connections as values and id as its key.
-This helps us find the connection faster with its connection id.
-This is our primary memory copy of connection.
+2. Connection Tree: Stores all connections with their IDs as keys.
+Like the Concept Tree, it serves as the primary in-memory source for connections.

-3. Connection Of Tree - This holds all references to connection which have the same of_the_concept_id.
-This helps us get the new updates on the tree for a specific concept.
+3. Connection-Of Tree: Contains references to all connections associated with a specific of_the_concept_id.
+This tree makes it easy to access the latest updates tied to a particular concept.

-When any of these tree have any kind of update then these will update the widgets and that in turn will update the DOM.
+Whenever any of these trees are updated, the changes automatically propagate to the widgets, which then trigger updates to the DOM.